 Each terminal operator is required to complete audits and inspections of their marine oil terminal on a prescribed periodic basis (typically every four years) to assess the facility's fitness-for-purpose.
 The MOTEMS Audit Manual is a useful tool in performing such activities.
 The MOTEMS audit and inspection results are then summarized in the MOTEMS Executive Summary Tables, and where deficiencies are identified, the Commission works closely with operators to prioritize and ensure implementation of repairs and upgrades in a timely manner.

-New marine oil terminals and new berthing systems are required to have MOTEMS compliant evaluations (analyses and designs) prior to construction, and to complete an initial audit prior to commencement or recommencement of operations.
+New marine oil terminals and new berthing systems are required to have MOTEMS compliant evaluations (analyses and designs) prior to construction, and to complete a MOTEMS initial audit prior to commencement or recommencement of operations.

-For existing marine oil terminals, all proposed new, substantially modified or re-designed structural, berthing, mooring, fire, piping/pipeline, mechanical or electrical systems or components shall also be subject to MOTEMS compliant review by the Commission, and shall be MOTEMS compliant prior to use or reuse.
+For existing marine oil terminals, all proposed new, substantially modified or re-designed structural, berthing and mooring (including Terminal Operating Limits [TOLs]), fire, piping/pipeline, mechanical or electrical systems or components are also subject to MOTEMS compliant review by the Commission, and shall be MOTEMS compliant prior to use or reuse.
 "As-built" re-verification may be required.

-The commission works diligently to review each terminal operator's compliance with the MOTEMS regulations and ensure conformity of the built marine oil terminal.
-More information regarding MOTEMS Case Studies and Other Applications are also available.
+The Commission works diligently to review each terminal operator's compliance with the MOTEMS regulations and ensure conformity of the built marine oil terminal.

 - 2016 CCR, Title 24, Part 2 - California Building Code, Chapter 31F - Marine Oil Terminals (effective January 1, 2017)